 Slow Food on Campus

-Slow Food on Campus is a student-led initiative run in partnership with Grana Padano.
+Slow Food on Campus is a student-led initiative.
 This programme promotes and develops local food cultures related to all aspects of university life.

-At the end of 2012, Slow Food on Campus in association with Grana Padano, performed a research survey targeting the eating and spending habits of students in regards to weekly food consumption (link to press release here).
+At the end of 2012, Slow Food on Campus performed a research survey targeting the eating and spending habits of students in regards to weekly food consumption (link to press release here).
 Some of the results were startling and one major finding was that most students spend more on alcohol each week than they do on food.
 Read the press coverage of these results in the Cambridge Varsity Newspaper and in The National Student Magazine.

 This is why Slow Food Education Programmes are vital for informing the British youth of the current issues in Britain’s food system, and why Slow Food on Campus is a necessary organisation for all universities across the UK.